DEV Community

 Let's analyse and dissect what these developers might be talking about.

-Overhead on the Consumer side
+Overhead on the Client side

-Sure, with graphql you need to send an exact list of fields you want back.
-If your model is complex and it has lots of fields, this does indeed introduce extra bytes and extra time writing the API request.
+As a consumer of graphql APIs you need to send an exact list of fields you want back.
+If your model is complex and it has lots of fields, this does indeed introduce extra DX complexity writing the API request.

 Every graphql API should come with graphiql/playground bundled.
 These tools complete the query for you, so there is little to no developer time lost.
+On the contrary developers can explore the API at the same time as they query.

 For example graphiql does it here.